 As a little girl my very favorite Christmas ornament was one that my babysitter Janet Maxwell gave to me.
-It was a DIY ornament made to look like an ice cream cone.
+It was a DIY ice cream cone ornaments.
 Janet was cool and would tell me about the U2 and Go-Go’s concerts she would go to, she drove a blue car with yellow polka dots and she was a cheerleader.
 To me Janet hung the moon so when she made my sister and I Ice Cream Cone Christmas ornaments you know I thought they were they best thing to happen to December 25th since Rudolph.

 I had long since forgotten about Janet and her crafty cones until I was recently flipping through a copy of Better Homes and Gardens Christmas Ideas for 1961.
 The kitschy holiday pictures and crafts had me turning the pages like this baby was straight off the New York Times Best Sellers List.
 Then there it was… the Ice Cream Cone Tree on page 27 and the memories of Janet and her ornament came rushing back.
 As you might recall from my customized cartons, loquat and pumpkin flavors and even painted tights – I kind of have a thing for ice cream cones.
 Maybe it all started with Janet and her ornament.

 The first thing you need to do is glue your ornament into your ice cream cone.
 Remember you can use a plastic or glass ornament, solid or printed – you name it.
 You just want to be sure to leave the part with the hanger out of the cone.
 Speaking of cones if you are more of a sugar cone guy or gal go for it!
 I used glue along the rim of my cone to anchor my ball in place.